 A well-furnished holiday home does more than just provide comfort.
 In fact, the right aesthetics can turn an ordinary rental into a must-book property.

 - Go beyond functionality.
 Guests want more than just a place to sleep.
 Invest in a stylish, practical layout with statement décor and high-quality bedding.
+Create a stylish, Instagram-worthy layout.

 - Must-have amenities.
 Ensure you have the basics.
 These include a fully stocked kitchen, high-speed WiFi, smart TV, and climate control (air conditioning/heating).